zeke-code/OnigiriBot/README.md

    - Go to the [Discord Developer Portal](https://discord.com/developers/applications).
    - Click on “New Application”, give it a name (like OnigiriBot), and create your application.
 (If you don't have a profile picture to use, feel free to download the one at the top of this document)

-2. **Get Your Bot Token**:
+2. **Get Your Bot Token and Application ID**:
+   - Under the "General Information" section, you'll find your application ID.
+Copy it and save it somewhere.
-   - Under the “Client Secret” section, you’ll find your bot’s token (press copy).
-Keep this token confidential.
+   - Under the “Bot” section, you’ll find your bot’s token.
-   - Save this token somewhere safe (a .txt file is enough), as you'll need it for your bot's configuration.
+   - Copy and save this token somewhere safe, as you'll need it for your bot's configuration.

+4. **Enable Bot's Privileged Gateway Intents**:
+   - Under the "Bot" section, enable all privileged gateway intents, as OnigiriBot requires them to run properly.

 ## Step 2: Cloning the repository and installing dependencies